Example Python

 - Concatenate the

-to form the complete API URL.
+base_urlandquery_stringto form the complete API URL.

 - Concatenate the